Schloss Spiez is an interesting historic castle beautifully located on the shores of the Thunersee near Bern and Interlaken in Switzerland.

 Admission to the gardens – both inside the walled enclosure and on the terrace outside the main gate – is free.
 The small Romanesque church can also be visited for free.

 Castle Spiez is conveniently located above the landing jetties of the Thunersee lake boats.
 Parking is available nearby at the upper levels of the castle grounds.
-The train station is some distance away but it is a pleasant 15-minute walk – a tourist road train (Spiezer Zügli) sometimes cover the distance too.
+The train station is some distance away but it is a pleasant 15-minute walk – a tourist road train (Spiezer Zügli) sometimes covers the distance too.

 Spiez is a popular stop for day excursion pleasure cruises on Lake Thun from Thun or Interlaken West.
 It is also a pleasant day-trip destination from Bern – around four trains per hour taking less than half an hour.